gauravbhand1611/oms-documentation/everything/guidelines/documentation-guideline.md

 ### 2.4.
 Tables

 * Use tables to present data clearly.
-* Ensure tables are responsive and accessible.

 ### 2.5.
 Images and Media

 * **Images**: Add images directly from the bottom of the GitHub markdown.
 Use high-quality images.
 Provide alternative text for accessibility.
 * **Images Names**: All images should be named in a specific format which is lowercase and words should be separated by a hyphen ( - ), such as `images-name`
-* **Videos**: Embed videos where necessary.
-Ensure they are properly captioned.
+* **Videos**: Embed videos where necessary and properly caption them.
 Use the following format to embed YouTube videos:

 \{% embed url ="(Youtube URL)" %\} caption \{%endembed%\}

 ### 2.6.
-Quotations
+Quotation

-* **Double Quotes**: Use “double quotations” when setting apart a word, quoting something, or using any title such as when documenting order status: “Created”, or “Approved”.
+* **Double Quotes**: Use “double quotations” when using any title, such as when documenting order status: “Created”, or “Approved”.
 * **Backticks**: Use backticks ( \` ) for highlighting actions.
 Such as when documenting a \`job name\`, \`application\`, or \`button\` which will be shown as `job name`, `application`, `button`.

 ## 3. Writing Style